ionic-team/ionic-framework/BREAKING.md

 The `remove` method has been renamed to `removeIndex` to avoid conflicts with HTML and be more descriptive as to what it does.

+The `getActiveChildNavs` method has been renamed to `getChildNavs`.

 ## Option

 ### Markup Changed